Catholic Education South Australia launched a campaign to call on the government to offer a fair funding model for SA Catholic schools in 2017.

-Around 120 principals, board chairs and presidents of Parents and Friends Associations have gathered at two meetings at the Catholic Education Office on August 15 and 17.
+Around 120 principals, board chairs and presidents of Parents and Friends Associations gathered at two meetings at the Catholic Education Office on August 15 and 17.

 “South Australian Catholic schools receive the lowest level of State government funding per student in the country,” explained Bruno Vieceli, Assistant Director, Catholic Education South Australia.